Iowa-class battleship: Missouri

 Missouri was the last of the four Iowas to be completed.
 She was ordered 12 June 1940, laid down 6 January 1941, launched 29 January 1944, and commissioned 11 June 1944.
 Missouri conducted her trials off New York with shakedown and battle practice in the Chesapeake Bay before transferring to the Pacific Fleet, where she screened US aircraft carriers involved in offensive operations against the Japanese before reporting to Okinawa to shell the island in advance of the planned landings.
 Following the bombardment of Okinawa, Missouri turned her attention to the Japanese homeland islands of Honshu and Hokkaido, performing shore bombardment and screening US carriers involved in combat operations.
 She became a symbol of the US Navy's victory in the Pacific when representatives of the Empire of Japan boarded the battleship to sign the documents of unconditional surrender to the Allied powers in September 1945.
-After World War II, Missouri conducted largely uneventful training and operational cruises until suffering a grounding accident.
-In 1950, she was dispatched to Korea in response to the outbreak of the Korean War.
+After World War II, Missouri conducted largely uneventful training and operational cruises until suffering a grounding accident in 1950.
+Later that year, she was dispatched to Korea in response to the outbreak of the Korean War.
 Missouri served two tours of duty in Korea providing shore bombardment.
 She was decommissioned in 1956.
 She spent many years at Puget Sound Naval Shipyard in Bremerton, Washington.
 Reactivated in 1984, as part of the 600-ship Navy plan, Missouri was sent on operational cruises until being assigned to Operation Earnest Will in 1988.
 In 1991, Missouri participated in Operation Desert Storm, firing 28 Tomahawk Missiles and 759 16-inch shells at Iraqi targets along the coast.
 Decommissioned for the last time in 1992, Missouri was donated to the USS Missouri Memorial Association of Pearl Harbor, Hawaii, for use as a museum ship in 1999.